Accessibility Policy and Plan

 Customer Service

-Lotek’s goal is to ensure that persons with disabilities are provided equal opportunity to obtain, use and benefit from our equipment and services.
-Reasonable efforts will be made to ensure that:
+Lotek strives to ensure that individuals with disabilities have equal access to our services.
+Reasonable efforts will be made to:

-• Equipment and services are provided in a manner that respects the dignity and independence of persons with disabilities
+• Provide services in a way that respects the dignity and independence of individuals with disabilities;

-• We provide accessible invoicing – invoices will be provided in alternate formats, whenever possible, upon request
+• Offer accessible invoicing in alternate formats, whenever possible, upon request.

 Assistive Devices

-Assistive devices that may be used by individuals with disabilities are welcome on the Company’s premises.
-We will take steps to ensure that employees are familiar with various assistive devices that may be used by customers with disabilities while accessing our equipment or services.
+Individuals with disabilities are welcome to use assistive devices on our premises.
+The company will ensure employees are familiar with common assistive devices that may be used by customers to access our premises.

 Service Animals